TestAnything/testanything.github.io/producers.md

 you push to GitHub.
 It can run any test suite so long as it writes TAP to the browser console.

 -   [Testling](https://ci.testling.com/guide/local_tests)

-### Non Proliferation

-TAP producer authors should be aware of (and hopefully sign) the [TAP Namespace Nonproliferation Treaty](/namespace-nonproliferation-treaty.html)